 For example, if you have a combination of $20,500 in your bank account, $10,000 from your scholarship, and $33,040 from your parents, you would indicate $63,540.

-Remember you must show that you have enough funds to cover your first year tuition fees and a minimum of $10,000 for living expenses.
+Remember you must show that you have enough funds to cover your first year tuition fees, travel expenses, and the minimum for cost-of-living expenses:

 How do I fill out the "Employment" section?